kepa4/news-scraper/README.md

 if you want to scrape for new articles, replace /articles in the url with /scrape

 ## bugs
-⋅⋅⋅Cant Post comments on any articles that isn't the first one
+* Cant Post comments on any articles that isn't the first one

 ## Future Implementation
-⋅⋅⋅A way to delete comments
+* A way to delete comments
-⋅⋅⋅An easier way to scrape again
+* An easier way to scrape again